doogie2301/pinup-popper-browser/README.md

     - **Last Played** - The game that was last played
     - **Random Game** - A randomly selected game
   - **Filters** - The game list can be filtered by one of the available fields (Category, Theme, Type, Decade, Emulator, Manufacturer, and Favorites).
-  - **Search Box** - Filters the games to those with name containing the entered text
+  - **Search Box** - Filters the games by name containing the entered text
 - **Game View** - Displays the details for a single game
   - **Summary** - Disaplays the wheel image and basic information about the game
     - **Launch Game** - Launches the game in Pinup Popper.